lesttmercado/selenium/README.md

-# selenium
-Web Scraping using Selenium
+# Web Scraping using Selenium

+Install the Selenium in Anaconda

+$$$ conda install -c conda-forge selenium